 As long as you avoid the French Quarter, there are a few family-friendly celebrations uptown if you want to bring your child along to enjoy the carnival.

-There is a wide history behind the colours as purple, green and gold are official Mardi Gras colours.
-To honour visiting Alexis Romanoff (the Russian Grand Duke), Rex Krewe selected those colours as they were the family colours of Romanoff.
+There is a wide history behind the colors as purple, green and gold are official Mardi Gras colors.
+To honour visiting Alexis Romanoff (the Russian Grand Duke), Rex Krewe selected those colors as they were the family colors of Romanoff.

-Each colour of the official Mardi Gras has a secret meaning.
-The purple colour represents justice while the gold colour symbolises power.
+Each color of the official Mardi Gras has a secret meaning.
+The purple color represents justice while the gold color symbolises power.
 In addition, faith is represented by green.

 The bead-throwing tradition began in the 1880s.
 Although the beads used to be made of glass, they are primarily made up of plastic.
 It is estimated that 25 million lbs of beads are thrown into the streets every year in the city.

 Although beads are the most common, the krewes offer various other trinkets to the crowds when they make their way down the street.

 A golden coconut which is thrown during the Zulu parade is one of the most coveted trinkets to catch.